learn-co-curriculum/selecting-single-elements-readme/README.md

 | class      	   | `.`     		  |  `document.querySelector('.red')` |`document.getElementsByClassName('red')`|
 | html tag      | 	         |    `document.querySelector('p')` | `document.getElementsByTagName('p')`|

 > Notice that when we use a method like `getElementById` we do not need to start with a # sign.
-This is because Javascript already knows that we are selecting by the `id` attribute by virtue of using a method that only accepts an id.
+This is because JavaScript already knows that we are selecting by the `id` attribute by virtue of using a method that only accepts an id.
 Query selectors take different types of attributes, so there we do need to specify the type of attribute we are selecting by.

 Let's turn back to our `lovelace.html` file.